top of page

 This is a word to know if you plan a visit to South Africa.
 It means "good", "delicious" and so much more...

 Because South Africa is the country where you live well and even more, where you eat and drink well.
-This is the country of pleasure and hedonism!
+This is the country of hedonism where my wine passion started!

 It is a place where you can discover a huge variety of specialties and quality food, fresh fruit and vegetables, game meat, fish and seafood, either grilled on the famous "braai" (African barbecue) or stewed, all of this paired with amazing local wines from wonderful sunny vineyards...